 Frizzy hair is often associated with curly hair, but the truth is any hair type can become frizzy.
-If you’ve ever battled with a halo of frizz, or you find yourself wondering why your hair never looks glossy or shiny, I’d like to reassure you.
+So if you’ve ever battled with a halo of frizz, or you find yourself wondering why your hair never looks glossy or shiny, I’d like to reassure you.

 You don’t have to put up with dry, frizzy hair.
 You can do something about it.